Tuesday 22 April 1941

-Churchill sends Air Chief Marshal Sir Charles Portal a memorandum noting that the US will soon "bombard" (not perhaps the most apt word choice) the RAF with a "very great mass of aircraft."
+Churchill sends Air Chief Marshal Sir Charles Portal a memorandum noting that the US will soon "bombard" (not perhaps the aptest word choice) the RAF with a "very great mass of aircraft."
 He suggests that Portal "start another 10 Squadrons and cut into this surplus of Spitfires and Hurricanes."
-As he concedes in the memo, however, the real bottleneck for the RAF's expansion is not planes, but pilots.
+As he concedes in the memo, however, the real bottleneck for the RAF's expansion is not planes - it is a lack of pilots.

 During the day, RAF Bomber Command sends 14 planes on coastal sweeps off southern Norway.
 After dark, RAF Bomber Command raids Brest with 26 aircraft.

 East African Campaign: The 1st South African Brigade troops in Abyssinia Take Camboicia Pass.
-They make 1200 Italian troops (mainly natives) prisoner.
+They make 1200 Italian troops (mainly natives) as prisoners.
 This is a major step on the road to Dessie, one of the main Italian strongholds in the country.

 |Victims of the Pancevo Massacre, 22 April 1941.|

-The Luftwaffe bombs and damages 5225 ton British freighter Antonio off Tyne.
-The ship makes it to Shields under tow.
+The Luftwaffe bombs and damages 5225-ton British freighter Antonio off Tyne.
+The ship makes it to Shields in tow.

-British 87 ton steam barge Coronation of Leeds hits a mine and sinks off Thames Haven.
-All three on board perish.
+British 87-ton steam barge Coronation of Leeds hits a mine and sinks off Thames Haven.
+All three men on board perish.
 Part of the barge is later salvaged.

 Convoy OB 313 departs from Liverpool.